Model Predictive Control with Reference Learning for Soft Robotic Intracranial Pressure Waveform Modulation

 \subsection{Waveform Modulation}

-The second experiment is dedicated to evaluating the soft robotic actuator system's ICP waveform modulation capabilities when using the full learning-based control framework, i.e., the offset-free reference tracking MPC with BO-based reference learning.
+The second experiment was dedicated to evaluating the soft robotic actuator system's ICP waveform modulation capabilities when using the full learning-based control framework.
 To this end, the experimental test setup as shown in Figure~\ref{fig:setup} was used and the balloon catheter inserted into the ventricle of the brain phantom.
+During this experiment, the motor position reference tracking was fixed to the best-performing reference tracking controller, i.e., the offset-free reference tracking MPC, and BO was utilized to perform reference learning.
 Two test scenarios were conducted, corresponding to constant heart rates of \qty{60}{\BPM} and \qty{90}{\BPM}.
 The mechatronic test bench was utilized to replicate a physiological ICP waveform of the respective heart rate with a mean pressure of \qty{15}{\mmHg} and a peak-to-peak amplitude of \qty{1}{\mmHg}~\cite{Qvarlander2010} in vitro.
 In both test scenarios, the objective was to induce pathological ICP waveform patterns that are typically observed in normal pressure hydrocephalus~\cite{Shprecher2008}.
 Specifically, the peak-to-peak ICP amplitude should be doubled while avoiding any increase in mean ICP.
-During testing, the MPC with disturbance observer was utilized for tracking the actuator system's motor position reference trajectory.
-For reference learning, the BO algorithm used a total of $n = 20$ iterations to tune the delay and amplitude parameters of the reference trajectory.
-The initial $n_\mathrm{r} = 5$ parameter were sampled randomly from the feasible parameter set $\Theta$.
-The delay was allowed to range from $\qty{0}{\s}$ to $\qty{0.2}{\s}$, whereas the magnitude was allowed to range from $\qty{0.2}{\mm}$ to $\qty{1.25}{\mm}$.
-While the BO algorithm is implemented on the actuator system's host PC using GPytorch~\cite{Gardner2018}, the data acquisition and processing is conducted on the MicroLabBox.
+For reference learning, the BO algorithm used a total of $n = 20$ iterations to tune the delay and magnitude parameters of the reference trajectory.
+The parameters for the initial $n_\mathrm{r} = 5$ BO iterations were sampled uniformly from the feasible parameter set $\Theta$.
+The delay was allowed to range from $\qty{0}{\s}$ to $\qty{0.2}{\s}$, ensuring actuation starts before the systolic phase of the heartbeat ends.
+The magnitude was allowed to range from $\qty{0.2}{\mm}$ to $\qty{1.25}{\mm}$, ensuring mechanical safety constraints and limiting maximum balloon inflation.
+During each BO iteration, $n_\mathrm{p}~=~5$ actuation periods were measured after the change in the periodic disturbance estimates fell below the threshold of $\epsilon~=~\qty{0.01}{\mm}$, and the next candidate parameters were computed using the hyperparameters $\lambda~=~1$ and $\beta~=~2$.
+While the BO algorithm is implemented on the actuator system's host PC using GPyTorch~\cite{Gardner2018}, the data acquisition and processing is conducted on the MicroLabBox.
 For data transfer between the host PC and the MicroLabBox, serial communication with the RS232 standard is established using the PySerial library and the dSpace RTI library.